WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 is TERMINATED, it MUST reject the transaction with an 404 response code, since the resource no longer exists.

-## GET Transactions

-A client MAY initiate a GET request against the call URI at any time.
-This returns the current state of the resource.
-This request returns the most recent event, either sent by the server or received by the server.

-* CJ - lets call this previosEvent as the event part waits till the next event on a long poll.
-Be good to say something about how this is used as it is not clear to me it is needed.
+Note that it is the sole responsibility of the client to make sure byways are re-established if they fail unexpectedly.

+## Retrieving Call List

+A client MAY initiate a GET request against the /calls resource in the TG.
+The server MUST return a body with the list of all calls which currently exist on the server.
+This is just a list of call URI.
+This is useful for a client which restarts and wishes to rebuild its view of call state.

-## Graceful Call Migration: Server
+## Graceful Call Migration

-To facilitate operational maintenance, the protocol has built in support for allowing a server instance to drain all active calls to another server instance.
+A server MAY initiate a call migration at any time for a specific call.
+To do so, it MUST send a migration event to the client over the signaling byway.
+The client MUST honor this request for migration.
+The client MAY choose to migrate the call to a different server at any time.

+If, and only if, the server has included the "server-ip" parameter in its advertisement - meaning it is not utilzing an HTTP load balancer, it MAY request the client to migrate the call to a named instance.
+The named instance is specified by IP address as an optional parameter in the migrate event.
+The client MUST verify that this IP is one of the ones present list of server-ip.

+To perform the migration, the client MUST end all outstanding HTTP transactions for the call (signaling and media byways).
+It MUST initiate a new signaling byway for the call, targeting the IP if it has been specified by the server.
+This may require the client to open a new HTTP connection, if it does not already have one open to the target.
+The client MUST NOT include a session cookie in the POST to /events.
+This is essential to cause the request to route to a different instance behind the load balancer, which will typically be configured with sticky routing.
+The server MAY respond to this request with a new session cookie.
+The client MUST NOT initiate forward or reverse media byways  until the client receives response headers to the signaling byway creation.
+This is to enable session cookies to be included in these requests for sticky routing.

-The server can issue a migrate event over the signalling byway, which includes a new call URI that the peer should use.
-Once received, the client closes all transactions to the current call URI.
-It then establishes new signalling, media and media control byways to the URI it just received.
-All media that the client wishes to transmit, but was unable to do so during the migration, is buffered and then sent in a burst once the media byways are re-established.
+The client SHOULD cache all media that the client wishes to transmit, but was unable to do so during the migration.
+The media MUST then be sent in a burst once the media byways are re-established.
 This ensures there is no packet loss (though there will be jitter) during the migration period.

-We don't use QUIC layer connection migration, as that is triggered by network changes and not likely to be exposed to applications.

-## Graceful Call Migration: Client

-Clients can move a call from one client instance to another easily.
-No commands are required.
-The client simply ends the in-progress transactions for signalling and media, and then reinitiates them to the existing call URI from whatever server is to take over.
-Note that the client MUST do this within 1s or the server will end the call.

 ## Ungraceful Call Migration

-Since all media packets are acknowledged at the application layer, it is possible for endpoints to very quickly detect remote failures, network failures, and other related problems.

-Failure detection falls entirely at the hands of the client.
-A failure situation is detected when any one of the following happens:

-1. The QUIC connection closes unexpectedly
-2. Any outstanding signalling or media byway is reset by the peer
-3. No media packets are received from the peer for 1s
-4. No acknowledgements are received for packets that have been sent in the last 1s

-If the client detects such a failure, it MUST abort all ongoing transactions to the server, terminate the QUIC connection, and then establish a new connection using 0-RTT, and re-establish signalling and media transactions.
-If this retry fails, the client MUST consider the call terminated.
-It SHOULD NOT a further attempt to re-establish the call.

-* CJ - Note there is no way to know if it can use 0-RTT or not, all depends on cached state so the best it can do is hope it might work.
+If the origin server or HTTP load balancer fails unexpectedly, this is handled by the client.
+If the client (1) receives a reset on the signaling byway, or (2) receives no media packets for 5s, or (3) receives no acknowledgements for media packets it has sent for 1s, or (4) receives a ungraceful closure of the HTTP connection, it MUST initiate a migration as defined in the prior section.

 # SIP Gateway